The Master of Arts in Program Evaluation and Assessment trains students to conduct meaningful assessment in education and healthcare settings.

 - 3.0 GPA or higher on submitted transcripts

 - Three professional letters of recommendation

 - Personal statement

 Students will be invited to participate in a group interview after their initial application materials have been reviewed.

-Before exiting from the M.A. in Program Evaluation and Assessment, you need to complete three steps:
+Before exiting from the M.A. in Program Evaluation and Assessment, you need to complete two steps: